Headphones · Side-by-side

 HIFIMAN RE800 Silver

-• The Flare Audio E-PROTOTYPE's downside - tonality is a love-or-hate situation - not for everyone - matters to you
+• The Flare Audio E-PROTOTYPE's main trade-off is one you'd rather not live with: Tonality is a love-or-hate situation - not for everyone

 Read the full RE800 Silver review